Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 2. **D**: Characterize your digital potentiometers

-3. Complete Datasheet Quiz
+3. **D**: GPIO Input/Output Check

-4. **D**: GPIO Input/Output Check
+4. **D**: Pi-Protection Hat Verification

-5. **D**: Pi-Protection Hat Verification
+5. Complete Datasheet Quiz (In-class 1/25)

 6. Update your User Manual and Technical Documentation with your findings.

 When all deliverables are finished, use the template to submit to ELC before the deadline.
 THERE SHOULD BE ONLY 1 SUBMISSION PER GROUP.
+Videos can be attached separately.